Welcome to Oak's Page

 Reading Comprehension

-This week, we will be reading a non-fiction text titled Should Animals Be Kept in Zoos?
+This week, we will be reading a narrative called ‘Macbeth’.
 We will answer Vocabulary, Inference, Prediction, Explanation, Retrieval and Summarising questions about the text.

 W/C 23.02.26